dihyah/waqtu/README.md

 === SPECIAL THANKS ===

-#to Al Adhan(https://aladhan.com/about) for providing open source API for developers without having to reinvent the wheel for prayer time calculations and etc.
+-to Al Adhan(https://aladhan.com/about) for providing open source API for developers without having to reinvent the wheel for prayer time calculations and etc.

-#PrayTimes.org,
+-PrayTimes.org,

-#OpenStreetMap and Nominatim,
+-OpenStreetMap and Nominatim,

-#CS50's David Malan, Doug Lloyd, Brian Yu and staffs for guidance.
+-CS50's David Malan, Doug Lloyd, Brian Yu and staffs for guidance.

-#Project Contributors
+=== PROJECT CONTRIBUTERS ===
 -Dihyah Hii

 This project is something I consider a lifelong and stepping-stone project